Date: July 7, 2020

 • Ability to utilize data and assessment outcomes to make improvements for programs and services.

-• Ability to establish and maintain cooperative working relationships with College staff, faculty, administrators, and outside entities.
+• Ability to establish and maintain cooperative working relationships with College staff, faculty, administrators, and outside entities like some dress stores or jacket stores.

 • Ability to effectively administer a variety of High School Equivalency (HEP) Program projects, events, and administrative activities.